Mwpereira/Routing-Algorithms-Visualizer/info/README.md

 Site is located at <a href="https://routing-algorithms.netlify.app/">routing-algorithms.netlify.app/</a>

-## How to use Routing Algorithms website
+## How to use Routing Algorithm's Visualizer

 ### Graph Building User Interface